yohasebe/rsyntaxtree_web/readme.md

 1. Download and install [Docker Desktop](https://docs.docker.com/desktop/).
 2. Run Docker Desktop.
-3. Open a terminal and go to the root folder.
+3. Open a terminal and go to the project root folder.
 4. Run the following command and build the Docker image.
 This may take 10 or more minutes.

 ```